malgorithms/toffee/README.md

  * in the CoffeeScript, preventing it from compiling to JS
  * runtime, in the final JS

 Stack traces are converted to lines in Toffee and show you where the problem is.
 By default when Toffee hits an error it replies with some pretty-printed HTML showing you the problem.
 This can be overridden, as explained below in the Express 3.0 section.

 Does it support partials? (a.k.a includes)
 -------------------------
-Voila, yes.
+Yes.
 In Express 2.0, Express itself is responsible for partials.
 In Express 3.0, Toffee defines the `partial` function, and it works as you'd expect.

 ```html